US Peace Memorial Foundation

 PsySR applies the research, knowledge, and practices of psychology to promote durable peace at community, national, and international levels.
-Its membership is made up of psychologists, other mental health professionals, social scientists, and anyone else interested in the application of psychological knowledge to foster peace, social justice, and sustainable development.
-It develops and implements a variety of programs and projects, joins in coalitions for effective action, awards a peace prize, and sends letters to the President, Defense Secretary, and other officials, calling for an end to torture of U.S. prisoners and raising ethical issues regarding the involvement of psychologists.
-It supplies critical information from psychology for local, national and international public policy making.
+Its membership is made up of psychologists, other mental health professionals, and others interested in the application of psychological knowledge to foster peace, social justice, and sustainable development.
+It develops and implements a variety of programs and projects, joins in coalitions for effective action, gives two awards, The Anthony J. Marsella Award and The Josephine "Scout" Wollman Fuller Award, and sends letters to the president, secretary of defense, and other officials, calling for an end to torture of U.S. prisoners and raising ethical issues regarding the involvement of psychologists.
+It supplies critical information from psychology for public policy making.
 Founding Member, US Peace Memorial Foundation.
-Nominated for Peace Prize, US Peace Memorial Foundation, 2014 and 2016.
+US Peace Prize nominee, 2014 and 2016.

 Dr. Brad Olson